daweidavidwang/MixedTrafficControl/README.md

 ```

 Depending on your CPU, you may need to lower num-cpu to a smaller value.
 The rv-rate value can be anything between 0 to 1.0.
 Tensorflow 1 and Tensorflow 2 can be selected as the framework by providing "tf" or "tf2", respectively, as the framework; however, we recommend using torch (PyTorch) as the framework.

+During training, you should expect to see "nan" as the reward values for the first 15 iterations of training.
+After those iterations, the values will update in those fields.
+Additionally, warnings will be given during training.
+These warnings are okay and do not affect training.

 For reference, an example reward curve after training using the above command should look like:
 ![reward_curve](img/reward_curve.png)